Materials

 Is firmness the same as support?

-Is the Manchot mattress good for back sleepers, side sleepers, or both?
+Is the Manchot mattress good for back sleepers, side sleepers, or combination sleepers?

 What is the difference between Essential and Signature?